-To keep abreast of coronavirus as it relates to people with MS please see the national statement from the MS Society's main website at https://www.mssociety.org.uk/what-we-do/news/covid-19-coronavirus-and-ms
+To keep abreast of coronavirus as it relates to people with MS please see the MS Society's main website at https://www.mssociety.org.uk/what-we-do/news/covid-19-coronavirus-and-ms

 Keep washing your hands.
 See VIDEO HERE

 In line with general public health advice, if you have MS you should make sure

 you wash your hands frequently.

 Local Sources of help and support

 County Durham Together

 If you are shielding for 12 weeks, self-isolating or otherwise unable to leave your home to go shopping for essentials or getting prescriptions made up; a helpline, webpage and support network have been set up to help people in County Durham who are struggling during the Coronavirus pandemic.

 County Durham Together has been set up to provide people with support, either through established networks of community or volunteer groups, or from the council itself through staff volunteers.